anggara-26/tileclassify-mobile/README.md

-# TileClassify: Sistem Pengenalan dan Klasifikasi Genteng
+# TileClassify: Roof Tile Recognition and Classification System

 <p align="center">
-  <b>Aplikasi Mobile untuk Klasifikasi Jenis dan Harga Genteng</b><br>
+  <b>Mobile Application for Roof Tile Type and Price Classification</b><br>
-  <i>Kerjasama Mahasiswa dan Dosen Universitas Mercu Buana</i>
+  <i>Collaboration between Students and Professors at Mercu Buana University</i>
 </p>

 <p align="center">
-  <a href="#tentang-projek">Tentang Projek</a> •
+  <a href="#about-the-project">About the Project</a> •
-  <a href="#fitur-utama">Fitur Utama</a> •
+  <a href="#key-features">Key Features</a> •
-  <a href="#cara-menggunakan">Cara Menggunakan</a> •
+  <a href="#how-to-use">How to Use</a> •
-  <a href="#instalasi--pengembangan">Instalasi & Pengembangan</a> •
+  <a href="#installation--development">Installation & Development</a> •
-  <a href="#teknologi-yang-digunakan">Teknologi</a> •
+  <a href="#technologies-used">Technologies</a> •
-  <a href="#kontribusi">Kontribusi</a> •
+  <a href="#contributing">Contributing</a> •
-  <a href="#lisensi">Lisensi</a>
+  <a href="#license">License</a>
 </p>

-## Tentang Projek
+## About the Project

-TileClassify adalah aplikasi mobile yang dikembangkan untuk membantu mengklasifikasikan jenis dan harga genteng melalui gambar.
-Proyek ini merupakan hasil kerjasama antara mahasiswa dan dosen dalam mengimplementasikan model AI untuk pengenalan genteng.
+TileClassify is a mobile application developed to help classify types and prices of roof tiles through images.
+This project is the result of collaboration between students and professors in implementing an AI model for roof tile recognition.

-Aplikasi ini menggunakan teknologi React Native (Expo) untuk frontend mobile dan terhubung dengan backend API yang menggunakan model machine learning untuk klasifikasi, dapat dilihat [di repository backend](https://github.com/anggara-26/tileclassify-backend).
-Pengguna dapat mengambil foto genteng menggunakan kamera smartphone atau memilih gambar dari galeri, lalu sistem akan mengklasifikasikan jenis genteng beserta perkiraan harganya.
+The application uses React Native (Expo) technology for the mobile frontend and connects to a backend API that uses a machine learning model for classification, which can be found [in the backend repository](https://github.com/anggara-26/tileclassify-backend).
+Users can take photos of roof tiles using their smartphone camera or select images from the gallery, and the system will classify the type of roof tile along with its estimated price.

-## Fitur Utama
+## Key Features

-- **Pengambilan Foto Langsung**: Ambil foto genteng langsung menggunakan kamera perangkat
+- **Direct Photo Capture**: Take photos of roof tiles directly using the device's camera
-- **Pilihan Gambar dari Galeri**: Pilih gambar genteng dari galeri perangkat
+- **Gallery Image Selection**: Select roof tile images from the device's gallery
-- **Klasifikasi Otomatis**: Mengenali jenis genteng dan estimasi harga
+- **Automatic Classification**: Recognize roof tile types and price estimates
-- **Tampilan Hasil dengan Confidence Level**: Lihat hasil klasifikasi dengan tingkat kepercayaan
+- **Results Display with Confidence Level**: View classification results with confidence levels
-- **Antarmuka Pengguna Modern**: Desain UI yang intuitif dan mudah digunakan
+- **Modern User Interface**: Intuitive and easy-to-use UI design
-- **Dukungan Light/Dark Mode**: Tampilan yang nyaman untuk berbagai kondisi cahaya
+- **Light/Dark Mode Support**: Comfortable display for various lighting conditions
-- **Optimasi Gambar Otomatis**: Proses kompresi dan pengolahan gambar sebelum dikirim ke API
+- **Automatic Image Optimization**: Compression and processing of images before sending to the API

 ## Demo